Guide to Moving Insurance – Get the Best Coverage for Your Move

 5. Items Left in Storage

 If your belongings are stored temporarily during a move, they might not be covered unless you have specific storage insurance.
-Standard policies often exclude items that are not in transit.
+Standard policies often exclude items that are not in transit.<>

-6. Certain Types of Damage
+7. Certain Types of Damage

 Wear and tear, gradual deterioration, and damage due to temperature changes are often excluded.
 Moving insurance typically covers sudden and accidental damage, not ongoing issues.

-7. Specific Fragile Items
+8. Specific Fragile Items

 Federal Law

 The Federal Motor Carrier Safety Administration (FMCSA) mandates that all interstate moving companies offer two levels of insurance coverage: released value protection and full value protection.
-Keep in mind that released value coverage only offers a little amount of coverage per pound, whereas full value protection covers the entire value of your belongings.
+Keep in mind that released value coverage only offers a small amount of coverage per pound, whereas full value protection covers the entire value of your belongings.
 It is advised to carefully research a moving company's policies on insurance before hiring them, as well as to confirm that they have a license and are registered with the FMCSA's "Protect Your Move" program.

 Time-Sensitive Claims